MezoneOrange/Weather-Services-Aggregator-Java/README.md

 ### WeatherApi abstract class and his inheritors

 For each resource created same name class, that based on WeatherApi abstract class.
-Each resource has same functionality which is sets in the parent class.
+Each resource has same functionality which is set in the parent class.

 In constructor sets name of resource, template of url and api key.
 Provides next methods: